Sharon Oster

 Sharon Monica Oster (September 3, 1948 – June 10, 2022) was an American economist.
-She was the Frederic D. Wolfe Professor Emerita of Management and Entrepreneurship and a dean of Yale School of Management, where she was the first woman to receive tenure, and the first female dean.
+She was the Frederic D. Wolfe Professor Emerita of Management and Entrepreneurship and the dean of Yale School of Management, where she was the first woman to receive tenure, and the first female dean.
 She was widely known as an economist focusing on business strategy and non-profit organization management.

 Early life and education

 Oster was born in 1948 at Bethpage, New York.
 She received her undergraduate degree from Hofstra University in 1970 and her Ph.D. in economics from Harvard in 1974.

 Career

 Oster spent her 43-year professional career as a professor and administrator at Yale University.
 Upon receiving her Ph.D. from Harvard in 1974, Oster joined the faculty of the Yale Economics Department, where she primarily taught undergraduates at Yale College.
 In 1982, she moved to the faculty of the Yale School of Management, where she earned tenure in 1983, as the first woman to do so, and in 1992 was named as the Frederic D. Wolfe Professor of Management and Entrepreneurship.
 From 2008 to 2011, Oster served as dean of the Yale School of Management, becoming its first female dean.
 In May 2018, she retired from the Yale School of Management faculty.

 Oster took a $100,000 pay cut from her yearly salary as the dean of the Yale School of Management in 2009 to fund internships for students.
 The Sharon Oster Professorship, an endowed chair in economics, was announced in 2018.

 Oster wrote, co-wrote, or edited five academic books, including Modern Competitive Analysis (1990. revised 1993 and 1999) and Strategic Management of Nonprofits (1995).
 She also published over 40 academic articles on topics including regulatory issues, applied industrial organization, and labor economics, as well as several non-academic articles.